deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   More than one contact for a given role is not allowed.
     *   No part of a domain name can be empty.
     *   Domain name starts with xn-- but is not a valid IDN.
+    *   The specified trademark validator is not supported.
     *   Declared launch extension phase does not match the current registry phase.
     *   Domain labels cannot begin with a dash.